MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **canUserSeeUpsell** - Boolean: True if the SignedIn user is not underage and qualified to see upsell screen

-- **DidShowPromotedSubscription** - Boolean: True if the user has triggered first App Boot from Promoted Subscription.
+- **DidShowPromotedSubscription** - Boolean: True if the user has triggered first app boot from promoted subscription.

 - **EffectiveIdentityType** - Boolean: Sign in type of the user.
 Can be -1 (Unsigned), 1 (MSA), 2 (OrgId)